dvarrazzo/batlog/README.rst

 .. __: http://askubuntu.com/questions/214379/where-did-proc-acpi-battery-bat0-xxx-go-in-12-10

 The script samples data from the first source found and saves a log file after each power supply available.
-A new line is saved only if different from the previous one.
 Program start/stop info are printed on stderr.

 Each log file has a titles line prefixed by ``:`` (printed when the program starts) and a line for each sample.
 Fields are separated by tab.
 No unit conversion is performed: data is just read from the source and dumped in tabular form.

+A new line is saved only if different from the previous one.
+Note that some fields may be volatile and not really relevant to battery profiling (e.g. the ``VOLTAGE_NOW``): you may want to exclude these fields from the output (using ``--fields``) to minimize the lines saved.

 Installation